 However, if you regularly get sinus headaches due to changes in air pressure or other reasons, you can try some of the following remedies:

-Neti Pot – This ancient remedy comes to us from India.
-These little teapot looking items have a long spout which goes inside one nostril.
+- Neti Pot – This ancient remedy comes to us from India.
+These little teapot looking items have a long spout that goes inside one nostril.
 The water solution will go through the sinuses and come out the other nostril, removing mucus.

-Eucalyptus Essential Oil – This powerful smelling oil from Eucalyptus leaves really works to clear up sinuses.
-Try smelling a few drops placed on a cloth for 10 minutes or put a drop or two in hot water and breath in the steam.
+- Eucalyptus Essential Oil – This powerful smelling oil from Eucalyptus leaves really works to clear up sinuses.
+Try smelling a few drops placed on a cloth for 10 minutes or put a drop or two in hot water and breathe in the steam.